-Research and development expenses primarily consist of personnel related expenses, including salaries, benefits, travel, and other related expenses, stock-based compensation, payments made to third parties for license and milestone costs related to in-licensed products and technology, payments made to third party contract research organizations for preclinical and clinical studies, investigative sites for clinical trials, consultants, the cost of acquiring and manufacturing clinical trial materials, costs associated with pre-commercialization validation manufacturing, costs associated with regulatory filings, laboratory costs and other supplies.
+Research and development expenses primarily consist of personnel-related expenses, including salaries, benefits, travel, and other related expenses, stock-based compensation, payments made to third parties for license and milestone costs related to in-licensed products and technology, payments made to third party contract research organizations for preclinical and clinical studies, investigative sites for clinical trials, consultants, the cost of acquiring and manufacturing clinical trial materials, costs associated with pre-commercialization validation manufacturing, costs associated with regulatory filings, laboratory costs and other supplies.

-For the three months ended September 30, 2024 and 2023, research and development expenses were \$2.3 million and \$0.9 million, respectively.
-The increase of \$1.4 million was associated with a \$1.6 million increase in pre-clinical and clinical development costs, partially offset by a \$0.2 million decrease in personnel-related costs, including salaries, benefits, and stock-based compensation.
+For the three months ended March 31, 2025 and 2024, research and development expenses were \$0.4 million and \$2.4 million, respectively.
+The decrease of \$2.0 million was associated with a \$1.9 million decrease in pre-clinical and clinical development costs for AJ201, prior to its sale to AnnJi, and \$0.1 million in IV tramadol supply costs.

-We expect our research and development activities to continue as we attempt to gain regulatory approval for our existing product candidates, reflecting costs associated with the following:
+We expect our research and development activities to decrease due to no further development obligations for AJ201, however we will continue to develop and attempt to gain regulatory approval for our existing product candidates, reflecting costs associated with the following:

-- employee-related expenses; - license fees and milestone payments related to in-licensed product and technology; - expenses incurred under agreements with contract research organizations, investigative sites and consultants that conduct our clinical trials; - the cost of acquiring and manufacturing clinical trial materials; and - costs associated with non-clinical activities, and regulatory interactions, submissions, and approvals.
+- employee-related expenses; - license fees and milestone payments related to in-licensed product and technology; - expenses incurred under agreements with contract research organizations, investigative sites and consultants that conduct our clinical trials; - the cost of acquiring and manufacturing clinical trial materials; and - · costs associated with non-clinical activities, and regulatory interactions, submissions, and approvals.